 The costs for establishing and operating the Insurance Authority (IA) in its initial years are being covered by government funding.
-In the long run, the IA has to be financially independent and recover its operating costs through the collection of premium levies payable by policy holders and fees payable by insurance companies, intermediaries and users for specific services.
+In the long run, the IA has to be financially independent and recover its operating costs through the collection of premium levies payable by policy holders and fees payable by insurance companies, designated insurance holding companies, intermediaries and users for specific services.

 Levies on insurance premium

 Under the Insurance Ordinance, with effect from 1 January 2018, levies for insurance premiums are payable by policy holders to the IA through their insurance companies.
 To reduce the impact on policy holders and to allow time for adaptation, an incremental approach has been adopted.
 As stipulated in the law, the levy rate started at 0.04% of insurance premiums and will be adjusted gradually until it reaches 0.1%, subject to a levy cap.